Transocean (RIG) Q3 2017 Results - Earnings Call Transcript

 Eduardo B. Royes - Jefferies LLC

 Question for you, as I think about your overall floater fleet, obviously, the market remains quite over supplied, but I think we've seen over the last year or so, so there's a lot of nuisances and niches that we can't see and all of a sudden a rig that we may be overlooking comes back out.
 I guess, I'm curious if you think that there's still – are there still some opportunities within your fleet, for, again, rigs and maybe we didn't think of as being particularly niche and coming back out.
 And I ask because it helps us think about maybe the longer-term earnings power, some of these rigs can come back after being down for a year versus a couple more years, or something like that.
-So really, I think of rigs like bringing out the good rich (51:34), and the rig going to Australia, do you feel like there's more opportunities along those lines, or should it be a little bit more straightforward with rigs like the Asgard, being rigs we'd obviously look for getting employment in the relative foreseeable future?
+So really, I think of rigs like bringing out the Goodrich, and the rig going to Australia, do you feel like there's more opportunities along those lines, or should it be a little bit more straightforward with rigs like the Asgard, being rigs we'd obviously look for getting employment in the relative foreseeable future?

 Jeremy D. Thigpen - Transocean Ltd.